Tokugawa Yoshimune

 was the eighth shōgun of the Tokugawa shogunate of Japan, ruling from 1716 until his abdication in 1745.
 He was the son of Tokugawa Mitsusada, the grandson of Tokugawa Yorinobu, and the great-grandson of Tokugawa Ieyasu.
+Yoshimune is known for repealing the ban on Western literature.

 Lineage

 Yoshimune was not the son of any former shōgun.
 Rather, he was a member of a cadet branch of the Tokugawa clan.
 Tokugawa Ieyasu, the founder of the Tokugawa shogunate, well aware of the extinction of the Minamoto line in 1219, had realized that his direct descendants might die out, leaving the Tokugawa family at risk of extinction.
 Thus, while his son Tokugawa Hidetada was the second shōgun, he selected three other sons to establish the gosanke, hereditary houses which would provide a shōgun if there were no male heir.
 The three gosanke were the Owari, Kii, and Mito branches.

 Yoshimune was from the branch of Kii.
 The founder of the Kii house was one of Tokugawa Ieyasu's sons, Tokugawa Yorinobu.
 Ieyasu appointed him daimyō of Kii.
 Yorinobu's son, Tokugawa Mitsusada, succeeded him.
 Two of Mitsusada's sons succeeded him, and when they died, Tokugawa Yoshimune, Mitsusada's fourth son, became daimyō of Kii in 1705.
 Later, he became shōgun.

 Yoshimune was closely related to the Tokugawa shōguns.
 His grandfather, Tokugawa Yorinobu, was a brother of second shōgun Tokugawa Hidetada, while Yoshimune's father, Tokugawa Mitsusada, was a first cousin of third shōgun Tokugawa Iemitsu.
 Yoshimune thus was a second cousin to the fourth and fifth shōguns (both brothers) Tokugawa Ietsuna and Tokugawa Tsunayoshi, as well as a second cousin to Tokugawa Tsunashige, whose son became shōgun Tokugawa Ienobu.